Swadesh13/gestures-dataset-blog/index.md

 The data is trained on a simple Tensorflow Deep Learning model made with `ConvLSTM2D` and `Conv3D` layers and finally a `Dense` layer with `sigmoid` activation as the output.

 Over the week, I wrote all the code and then trained on a sample video to check if the method is working.
 As a starting baseline, it provides an accuracy and precision in the range of about 70%.
 I also used the sample output to mark the video where the model had predicted hand gestures.
 In the following week, I plan to refine my model and also train on all the 30 videos.

+### Week 6 (11 - 17 July, 2021 )

+Model optimization begins.
+With the same data, I changed the layers and certain hyperparameters such as layer arrangement, and number of layers.
+There is a lot of overfitting.
+The validation accuracy does't change much from 70-71%.
+I also wrote code to show in which areas the model predicts that there is a gesture.
+Currently, searching for some previous works on this area to gain more insights.